 "Polysyndactyly" describes both webbing and the presence of an extra number of fingers or toes.

-More common causes:
+More common causes include:

-Very rare causes:
+Very rare causes include:

 The health care provider will perform a physical exam and ask questions about the child's medical history.
 Questions may include: